 KOSSO ELOUL "ZEN-WEST", 1980

-In addition to the numerous public sculptures in Toronto by Eloul, his works can be found in many other prominent public spaces around the world from California to Israel.
+In addition to the numerous public sculptures in Toronto, Eloul’s works can be found in many other prominent public spaces around the world.
+Many major institutions have examples of his work in their permanent collections, including the Brooklyn Museum, the Israel Museum and the Montréal Museum of Fine Arts.

 Questions about this artwork?
 Contact us or call +1.416.704.1720